junglerobba/angular-language-server.nix/README.md

 ## Angular Language Server

-It provides `bin/ngserver` from [vscode-ng-language-service](https://github.com/angular/vscode-ng-language-service) with the wrapped command line arguments `--add-flags --ngProbeLocations $out/node_modules --tsProbeLocations $out/node-modules`, which expects `node` in the `$PATH`.
+It provides `bin/ngserver` from [vscode-ng-language-service](https://github.com/angular/vscode-ng-language-service) with the wrapped command line arguments `--add-flags --ngProbeLocations $out/node_modules --tsProbeLocations ${pkgs.typescript}/node-modules`.
 A typical usage of this server is to provide just the `--stdio` flag.

-Besides the wrapped version it includes `bin/angular-language-server-unwrapped` which expects `nodejs` in the `$PATH` and this one does not set any command line arguments by default.
+Besides the wrapped version it includes `bin/angular-language-server-unwrapped` and this one does not set any command line arguments by default.
 This requires to provide the `--ngProbeLocations ` and the `--ngProbeLocations` arguments to the script.

 The currently used packages are visible through [angular-language-server/package.json](./angular-language-server/package.json).